newscred/webhook-broker/docs/tech-specs/basic-spec.md

 * The broker will ensure at least once webhook event is delivered
 * Consumer should have access to all the messages it failed to receive due to error on its part
 * Consumer could access past messages for replaying purpose

+Key attributes deliberately out of consideration -

+* There will be no guarantee of message order
+* There is no consideration for Consumer errors caused by bugs

 ## Key Concepts